sheamus-hei/whiteboarding/articles/18-Web-Crawling.md

 	#     # of occurrences
 	# The 205

-We're given the Microsoft wikipedia page, and we want to find the most common word in the "history" section.
+We're given the Apple wikipedia page, and we want to find the most common word in the "history" section.
 So let's get started.

 ## 1. Setup and Installation